• Skip to primary navigation

 • Turn the mixer to the lowest setting and slowly add the flour mixture, alternating with the milk.
 When it is about half incorporated add in the pecans, raisins, coconut and apples.
 You may have to stir the remainder by hand.

 • The mixture will be very thick and chunky, not like normal cake batter.
 Turn it out into the prepared pan and spread it evenly covering the whole pan.
-I topped mine with coarse sugar and thinly sliced apples, which is totally optional, but makes it look pretty.
+I topped mine with coarse sugar and thinly sliced apples and sprinkle with turbinado sugar, which is totally optional, but makes it look pretty.

 • Bake in preheated oven for 55-60 minutes until toothpick inserted comes out clean.
 Cool completely before slicing.